DataByJennifer/movie-analysis-project/README.md

-# 🎬 Movie Analysis Project
+# 🎬 Movie Genre Ratings Analysis

-This project uses a basic movie dataset to explore trends in genres, ratings, and release years.
+This project analyzes average movie ratings by genre using a dataset from my IT course.

 ## 📊 Tools Used:
-- Python (Pandas, Matplotlib)
-- Google Colab
+- Google Colab (Python, Pandas, Matplotlib)
+- GitHub for version control
-- CSV data
+- Dataset: `moviesBasicData.csv`

-## 🔍 Key Questions:
+## 📌 Key Insight:
-- Which genres have the highest average ratings?
-- Has the number of movies released per year increased?
-- Are certain genres more likely to receive higher ratings?
+> 📈 **Crime movies** had the highest average rating across all genres, while Comedy had the lowest in this dataset.

 ## 📁 Files:
+- `movie_genre_ratings_analysis.ipynb`: Jupyter notebook with all code and visualizations
-- `moviesBasicData.csv`: Source data
+- `moviesBasicData.csv`: Source dataset
-- `analysis.ipynb`: Analysis notebook (coming soon!)

-## 🔗 More coming soon!
+- `genre_rating_chart.png`: Bar chart of average ratings by genre

+## 📎 Next Steps:
+- Explore trends over time (e.g. average ratings by year)
+- Analyze number of ratings vs average rating